dr. THOMAS HEUSER, MUSIC DIRECTOR

 American conductor Thomas Heuser has been widely recognized for his stirring leadership and energetic presence both onstage and in the community.
-The upcoming 2017-18 season will be his seventh as Music Director of the Idaho Falls Symphony and his second season as the newly-appointed Music Director of the San Juan Symphony, an innovative regional orchestra in the Four Corners that serves both Durango, Colorado, and Farmington, New Mexico.
+The upcoming 2019-20 season will be his ninth as Music Director of the Idaho Falls Symphony and his fourth season as the newly-appointed Music Director of the San Juan Symphony, an innovative regional orchestra in the Four Corners that serves both Durango, Colorado, and Farmington, New Mexico.
 Thomas recently moved to Durango with his wife, violinist Lauren Avery, and their son Theodore.

 Dr. Heuser was awarded a Fulbright Scholarship for Orchestral Conducting in Germany while serving as a Conducting Fellow with the Cincinnati Symphony Orchestra.
 His Fulbright residency at the Hochschule für Musik und Theater München included orchestral performances in Munich and Berlin and his European operatic debut with Jeunesses Musicales Deutschland in the medieval town of Weikersheim.